openid/OpenYOLO-Spec/android/introduction.md

         .queryIntentActivities(saveIntent, 0);
 ```

+Each OpenYOLO operation is mapped to an activity within the credential provider,
+each of which declares an intent filter with the "org.openyolo" category,
+and an operation-specific intent filter.

-## Preferred credential providers on Android
+### Preferred credential providers on Android

 In the future, Android or Google Play Services may directly store a user's
 preferred credential provider.
 However, in the meantime, a simple heuristic
 is specified that will determine the user's preferred credential provider
 in most cases:

 1. Enumerate all the credential providers installed on the device.
-If there
-   are any _unknown providers_, then there is no preferred provider.
+2. If there are no credentias providers, or there are any _unknown providers_,
-2. If there are no _known providers_, there is no preferred provider.
+   then there is no preferred provider.
-3. If there is exactly one installed provider, and it is known,
+3. If there is exactly one installed known provider, this it is the preferred
+   provider.
+4. If there is more than one installed known provider, discount any providers
+   that are pre-installed on the device.
+If there is only one remaining provider
-   this is the preferred provider.
+   after discounting the pre-installed providers, this is the preferred
-4. If there are exactly two installed providers, both are known, and one of
-   them is Google's Smart Lock for passwords, the preferred provider is the
-   non-Google provider.
+   provider.
-5. If there are three or more known providers, there is no preferred provider.
+5. Otherwise, there is no preferred provider.

 Where there is no preferred provider, the user must explicitly select the
 provider they wish to use for each hint and credential storage operation.
 This minimizes the risk of "security surprise", where the user finds themselves
 interacting with an unexpected credential provider.

-The heuristic takes into account that Google's Smart Lock for Passwords will
+The heuristic takes into account that pre-installed providers, such as Google's
-be installed by default on the vast majority of Android devices, and that most
-users will not have make a conscious effort to use this credential provider.
+Smart Lock for Passwords, are not providers the usually have made a conscious
-When a second credential provider is manually installed, it is likely that the
+choice to use.
+When an additional provider is manually installed, it is
-user's intent is to user that provider rather than the "system default" of
+more likely that the user's intent is to use that, rather than the
-Smart Lock for Passwords.
+pre-installed providers.